husmanahmed/strictly-come-coding1/README.md

 ## Node.Js JavaScript implementation

-A pure Javascript implementation of reading 1 Billion lines of data and averaging them and sorting them.
+A pure Javascript (NodeJS) implementation of reading 1 Billion lines of data and averaging them and sorting them.

 ## Running